Condemned Tennessee inmate will be spared execution

 NASHVILLE, Tenn.
-(AP) — A Tennessee inmate is leaving death row, just eight months before his execution date.

-A Nashville judge on Friday approved an agreement between prosecutors and attorneys for Abu-Ali Abdur’Rahman (ah-BOO’-ah-LEE’) (AHB’-dur-RAK’-mahn) that converts his death sentence to life in prison.
+(AP) — A Tennessee inmate is leaving death row, just eight months before his execution date, after a judge approved an agreement Friday to convert his death sentence to life in prison.

+Abu-Ali Abdur’Rahman (ah-BOO’-ah-LEE’) (AHB’-dur-RAK’-mahn) had signed the agreement with prosecutors on Wednesday, but Nashville Criminal Court Judge Monte Watkins did not announce his approval until Friday morning.

-The agreement comes after Abdur’Rahman petitioned to reopen his case, presenting evidence that prosecutors at his trial treated black potential jurors differently from white potential jurors.
+The agreement comes after Abdur’Rahman, who is black, petitioned to reopen his case, presenting evidence that prosecutors at his trial treated potential black jurors differently from potential white jurors.

+Speaking briefly from the bench, Watkins said he wanted to be sure it was legal for the parties to set aside a jury verdict, but he found support for the action in both state and federal law.

+“The court believes the parties reached an equitable and just resolution and therefore approves the agreed order,” Watkins said.

 Abdur’Rahman was sentenced to die in 1987 for the murder of Patrick Daniels.
 The 68-year-old inmate has seen three previous execution dates cancelled thanks to various legal appeals.
 But over the past year, Tennessee’s condemned inmates have had little success in the courts.